Russia denigrates Nato by closing embassy

 But for other diplomats, the Russian move was part of a methodical attack on Western multilateralism, including the EU and the Organisation for Security and Cooperation in Europe (OSCE).

 "The move is significant, as Russia is, after all, still Nato's biggest threat.
-If this was a move between two nation states, then cutting diplomatic ties is usually a prelude to a war," another EU diplomat said.
+If this was a move between two nation states, then cutting diplomatic ties is usually a prelude to war," another EU diplomat said.

-But in this case, Russia's decision was aimed at denigrating Nato's importance, in order to force Berlin, Paris, and Rome to deal with Moscow on bilateral terms instead, making it easier for Moscow to sow divisions in Europe, he added.
+But in this case, Russia's decision was aimed at denigrating Nato's importance, in order to force Berlin, Madrid, Paris, and Rome to deal with Moscow directly instead, making it easier for Russia to sow division in Europe, he added.

 "Lavrov said Nato can deal with its Belgian ambassador [Alexander Tokovinin], not even its EU ambassador [Vladimir Chizhov, who is close to the Kremlin] ... it's a bit like saying: 'If Nato wants to talk to us, it can call Mrs Krysia, who does the washing up in the ministry canteen'," he joked.

-"It all plays into the current row between the EU and US over the US pivot to the Pacific, trying to show Europe that it needed 'strategic autonomy' from its old ally and that Nato has become obsolete," he added.
+"It all plays into the current row between the EU and US over the US pivot to the Pacific, trying to show Europe that it needed 'strategic autonomy' and that Nato has become obsolete," he added.

-And joking aside, the EU source said Russia's Nato decision was part of a wider pattern of behaviour.
+Joking aside, the EU source said Russia's Nato decision was part of a wider pattern.

-"It reminds me of when Lavrov said Russia should no longer deal with EU structures, shortly before he met [Josep] Borrell in Moscow in July, where he also humiliated our foreign-affairs chief", the diplomat said.
+"It reminds me of when Lavrov said Russia should no longer deal with EU structures, shortly before he met [Josep] Borrell in Moscow in July, where he also belittled our foreign-affairs chief", the diplomat said.

-At the same time, the OSCE was, last weekend, also forced to suspend parts of its monitoring mission on Russian aggression in east Ukraine.
+At the same time, the OSCE was, last weekend, forced to suspend parts of its monitoring mission in east Ukraine.

-It did so after Russia-controlled militants blockaded its staff at a forward base in a hotel in the Russia-occupied town of Donetsk, also in an espionage row.
+It did so after Russia-controlled militants blockaded its staff at a hotel in the Russia-occupied town of Donetsk, also in an espionage row.

-Ukraine had earlier captured a man it said was a Russian covert operative doing surveillance under the auspices of an OSCE delegation, with the militants saying they would not back down until the Russian man was freed.
+Ukraine had earlier captured a man it said was a Russian covert operative, with the Donetsk militants saying they would not back down until the suspect was freed.

-"The detention of international observers by armed individuals is a sign of international terrorism," the Ukrainian foreign ministry said.
+"The detention of international observers by armed individuals is ... terrorism," the Ukrainian foreign ministry said.

-The OSCE declined to comment, saying only "patrolling from the other ... locations continues as normal".
+The OSCE did not comment, saying only that "patrolling from other ... locations continues as normal".

-Russia, last month, also declined to extend the mandate of a separate OSCE mission observing border checkpoints on the contact line.
+Russia, last month, also declined to extend the mandate of a separate OSCE mission observing border checkpoints on the contact line in Ukraine.

-"It's all linked and its all part of the same campaign," the EU diplomat said.
+"It's all linked," the EU diplomat said.

-"The West is firmly attached to international institutions and sees their architecture as a way of constraining Russian behaviour, but Russia believes that by dismantling them, it will have greater room for manoeuvre in Europe," he said.
+"The West is firmly attached to international institutions and sees them as a way of constraining Russian behaviour, but Russia believes that by dismantling this architecture, it will have greater room for manoeuvre in Europe," he said.